DafetiteOgaga/custom_commands/README.md

    * betty linter command
    * pycode command - a pycodestyle (PEP 8) linter

+   * gitignore command - creates/updates your .gitignore file by navigating to any file/directory to select and/or update them to your .gitignore file

    * branch command - creates, setup the branch on the remote and switch between local branches
    * merge command - merges changes in the current branch to main/master branch.
 Note: keeps commit history linear, preventing 3way merge
    * status command - displays information about tracked and untracked changes in the branch